AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `$removeparam=p1|p2` -- removes parameters `p1` and `p2` from URL queries of any request, e.g. a request to `http://example.com/page?p1=1&p2&p3` will be transformed to `http://example.com/page?p3`.

-> **Please note** that a rule with `$removeparam` parameter must have at least some parameters specified.
+> **Please note** that a blocking rule with `$removeparam` parameter must have at least some parameters specified.
 For example, rule such as `example.com$removeparam` is considered invalid and will be rejected.

 Parameters are matched lexicographically.
 It means that the rule `$removeparam=param` won't strip the parameter named `Param` or `some_param`.
 If you want to overcome this behavior, you can use regular expressions: